gugagranato/studying-docker/README.md

 It's necessary to have `Git` and `Docker` installed in your machine.
 You can download Git [here](https://git-scm.com/downloads) and Docker [here](https://www.docker.com/products/docker-desktop).
+Important: you need to enable **File Sharing** in Docker for the directory of the project.

 - Access the desired directory through `cmd` and clone the project
 `git clone https://github.com/lorenapnmarcon/studying-docker.git`